Law with a Year in Industry frequently asked questions

 You must be a second-year University of Liverpool undergraduate student, studying 100% Law or a combined degree with a minimum of 75% Law.

-You must pass your second-year of studies at the first attempt as there would not be time to re-sit (and have your results back) before the placements begin in September.
+You must pass your second year of studies at the first attempt as there would not be time to re-sit (and have your results back) before the placements begin in September.
 Failure to pass your second-year at the first sit would therefore result in the Year-in-Industry placement being offered to another student.

 I'm an international student.
 Can I apply?

 Students who undertake a year in industry as an integrated part of their programme would remain on their Student Route visa for the duration of their work placement.
-The employer would not need to sponsor them for immigration purposes and the student would be allowed to work more than the usual 20hrs per week max on their placement.
+The employer would not need to sponsor them for immigration purposes and the student would be allowed to work more than the usual 20 hours per week max on their placement.

-If accepted onto the module, it would be integral for the student to seek advice from the Universities International Advice and Guidance (IAG) team in relation to any steps they will need to undertake in relation to their Tier 4 visa.
+If accepted onto the programme, it would be integral for the student to seek advice from the Universities International Advice and Guidance (IAG) team in relation to any steps they will need to undertake in relation to their Tier 4 visa.

 Is there an interview?

-Where are the placements?
+Where are the placements based?

-Firms may also have a hybrid-working policy meaning placements take place both inside and outside the office.
+Firms/organisations may also have a hybrid-working policy meaning placements take place both inside and outside the office.

 How much does it cost?

 There is no cost to the student.
-Students will receive a salary for their 12-month contract.
+You will receive a salary for their 12-month contract.
 This will be paid within a range broadly in line with the national living wage.
 However, the firms will be setting their own specific salary levels.

 Will I get travel expenses?